dacharyc/prfocus-website/content/en/docs/pull-requests/view-pr-details.md

 - The date and time of the comment
 - A link to view the comment on GitHub
 - The comment text
+- A "New" label if you have not viewed PR details since this comment was added to PR Focus

 The list of comments displays in chronological reverse order, with the most recent comment at the top of the list.